Best Restaurant Business Loans in December 2025

 Crowdfunding

 You can create a campaign on a crowdfunding platform such as GoFundMe or Kickstarter, allowing friends, family and your fan base to contribute to your restaurant goals.
 In return, you can offer discounts, access to VIP events, complimentary meals and more.
-Although it does rely on the generosity of others, crowdfunding provides free money you don’t need to pay back.

 Frequently asked questions

-If you can meet the SBA loan requirements, you can use the funds to cover restaurant-related expenses like purchasing real estate, furniture or equipment; hiring staff; printing menus and more.
+If you can meet the SBA loan requirements, you can use the funds to cover restaurant-related expenses like purchasing real estate, furniture or equipment, hiring staff, printing menus and more.

 Additionally, there are SBA loans for franchises if you want to open a branch of an established restaurant chain.
-Check the SBA franchise directory to determine whether your restaurant is eligible for financing.
+Note that SBA loans aren’t often accessible for startups because some lenders may require at least two to three years of business history to qualify.

-In general, most restaurant business loans require collateral such as equipment, vehicles, inventory, real estate or accounts receivable to reduce lender risk.
+Some restaurant business loans require collateral such as equipment, vehicles, inventory, real estate or accounts receivable to reduce lender risk.
 In addition, they may require a personal guarantee.

 If you can’t provide collateral, you could consider an unsecured business loan or a startup loan with no money, but be prepared that these loan types typically come with higher fees and less-flexible repayment terms.